Chiang Mai: Attractions

+Transport

+Roads

+As population density continues to grow, greater pressure is placed upon the city's transportation system.
+During peak hours, the road traffic is often badly congested.
+The city officials as well as researchers and experts have been trying to find feasible solutions to tackle the city's traffic problems.
+Most of them agree that factors such as lack of public transport, increasing number of motor vehicles, inefficient land use plan and urban sprawl, have led to these problems.
+The locally preferred form of transport is personal motorbike and, increasingly, private car.
+Local public transport is via tuk-tuk, songthaew, bus, or rickshaw.
+New electric tuk-tuks were introduced into the city in June 2017.

+Buses

 A number of bus stations link the city to central, southeast, and northern Thailand.
 The central Chang Puak Terminal (north of Chiang Puak Gate) provides local services within Chiang Mai Province.
 The Chiang Mai Arcade bus terminal northeast of the city centre (which can be reached with a songthaew or tuk-tuk ride) provides services to over 20 other destinations in Thailand including Bangkok, Pattaya, Hua Hin, and Phuket.
 There are several services a day from Chiang Mai Arcade terminal to Mo Chit Station in Bangkok (a 10- to 12-hour journey).

+Since December 2023, Chiang Mai offers a city wide bus system under the name RTC Chiang Mai City Bus, with three established lines starting and terminating at Chiang Mai Airport.

+Rail systems

 The state railway operates 10 trains a day to Chiang Mai railway station from Bangkok.
 Most journeys run overnight and take approximately 12–15 hours.
 Most trains offer first-class (private cabins) and second-class (seats fold out to make sleeping berths) service.
 Chiang Mai is the northern terminus of the Thai railway system.

-Chiang Mai International Airport receives an average of 50 flights a day from Bangkok (25 from Suvarnabhumi and also 25 from Don Mueang, flight time about 1 hour 10 minutes) and also serves as a local hub for services to other northern cities such as Chiang Rai, Phrae, and Mae Hong Son.
-International services also connect Chiang Mai with other regional centers, including cities in other Asian countries.

-The locally preferred form of transport is personal motorbike and, increasingly, private car.
-Local public transport is via tuk-tuk, songthaew, bus, or rickshaw.
-New electric tuks-tuks were introduced into the city in June 2017.

-As population density continues to grow, greater pressure is placed upon the city's transportation system.
-During peak hours, the road traffic is often badly congested.
-The city officials as well as researchers and experts have been trying to find feasible solutions to tackle the city's traffic problems.
-Most of them agree that factors such as lack of public transport, increasing number of motor vehicles, inefficient land use plan and urban sprawl, have led to these problems.

 The latest development is that Mass Rapid Transit Authority of Thailand (MRTA) has approved a draft decree on the light railway transit system project in Chiang Mai.
-If the draft is approved by the Thai cabinet, the construction could begin in 2020 and be completed by 2027.
+The construction was set to begin in 2020 and be completed by 2027.
 It is believed that such a system would mitigate Chiang Mai's traffic problems to a large degree.